-PROCEDURE CONSENT I hereby authorize following operation or procedure: and such assistants as he/she may designate, to perform the TECHNICAL DESCRIPTION Intravenous thrombolytic therapy for acute ischemic stroke.
-LAY DESCRIPTION Give clot-dissolving medication through an IV to dissolve the clot which is causing a stroke. has discussed with me the information briefly summarized below: BENEFITS had a good outcome.
-In patients who did not help one person have a better outcome. • If these drugs were given between three and drugs had a good outcome, and 30% of patied drug to help one person have a better outcom • Patients who receive this drug within three hours are the survival. three hours after the stroke started, 33% of patients given thrombolytic drugs to thrombolytic drugs, 23% got better.
-Ten people would have to get the drug to bur and a half hours after the stroke started, 35% of patients given thrombolytic who didn't get the drug also got better.
-Twenty people would have to get the In a large study of stroke patients, 6.8% of them had bleeding in their brain after receiving thrombolytic drugs for stroke, compared to 1.3% of those stroke patients who did not receive the drug.
-If we give this drug 18 times, it will probably make one person have bleeding in their brain.
-Among all people given this drug, 2% die from a hemorrhage.
-RISKS OF NOT HAVING THE PROCEDURE Higher risk of developing permanent, disabli ling stroke symptoms.
+PROCEDURE CONSENT I hereby authorize following operation or procedure a nd such assistants as he/s she may designate, to perform the TECHNICAL DESCRIPTION Intravenous thrombolytic therapy fo cute ischemic stroke.
+LAY DESCRIPTION Give clot-dissolving medication thro h an IV to dis solve the clot which is cau sing a stroke. has discussed with me the information briefly summarized below: Thrombolytic medication is a treatment that I had a good outcome.
+In patients who did not ghelp one person have a better outcome.
+If these drugs were given between three and drugs had a good outcome, and 30% of patient drug to help one person have a better outcome.
+Patients who receive this drug within three his survival.
+Patients who receive this drug between three of disability-free survival. fter the stroke started, 33% drugs, 23% got better.
+Tell hours after the stroke startet the drug also got better.
+The starting have a 10% income starting have a 10% income. n people would have to get the drug to ted, 35% of patients given thrombolytic Twenty people would have to get the rease in chance of disability-free In a large study of stroke patients, 6.8% of the compared to 1.3% of those stroke patients who person have bleeding in their brain.
+Among all people given this drug, 2% die from the compared to the compar did not receive e the drug.
+If we give this o RISKS OF NOT HAVING THE PROCEDURE Higher risk of developing permanent, disabli stroke sympt oms.
 ALTERNATIVE TREATMENTS No other treatments available at this facility.
-Only monitoring symptoms and rehabilitation.
-Patient signature: Printed name: Date and time: Witness signature: Printed name: Date and time: Physician signature: Printed name: Date and time: Witness signature: Printed name: Date and time:
+C y monitoring s symptoms and rehabilitation on.
+Patient signature: Date and time: Witness si Date and time: Date and time: Date and time: